Subcritical/Supercritical CO2 oil extraction has several advantages over other extraction mediums, such as alcohol and hydrocarbons:

 - CO2 is “cold” – Botanical oil extractions can be done at temperatures that are native to the botanical material, minimizing thermal degradation of the plant material and the extracted oil.

 - CO2 is “tunable” – the solvency power of CO2 can be adjusted simply by increasing or decreasing pressures and/or temperatures.
-The ability of the CO2 to selectively extract affords the ability to create unique extractions that have varying levels of desirable oils and waxes.
+The ability of the CO2 to selectively extract affords the ability to create unique extractions that have varying levels of desirable oils and waxes (see below).
 Less desirable plant constituents, like chlorophyl, can also be “de-selected”.
-Once the extraction is complete, secondary processing is not required to have a useable product.

 Comparing CO2 extraction vs. butane or propane?
 Don’t forget to include the facility cost for processing with a compressed flammable gas: http://www.havelickindustrialhygiene.com/files/BHOfacility.pdf